whiteqiao6253/metalulu-ai/README.md

 If you use this code or data, please cite:

-> Qiao L, Li W. MetaLulu-AI: An Interpretable Two-Stage Framework for Plant-Derived Small RNA Cross-Kingdom Target Prediction and Experimental Adaptation. *bioRxiv*, 2025.
+> Qiao L, Li W. MetaLulu-AI: An Interpretable Two-Stage Framework for Plant-Derived Small RNA Cross-Kingdom Target Prediction and Experimental Adaptation.

 ---